Top Medical Journals for High School Students to Publish In

 1. New England Journal of Medicine

-Since 1812, NEJM has published some of the highest quality research to advance medical science and improve patient care.
+Since 1812, NEJM has published some of the highest-quality research to advance medical science and improve patient care.
 The journal includes an extensive peer review process conducted by physician editors and reviewers.
-What makes this journal potentially a good fit for students is that there is a wide variety of categories that you can participate in.
-If conducting formal research is something that feels intimidating to you, you can complete submissions like a Letter to the Editor or even submit images that showcase concepts in clinical medicine.
-Further, NEJM gives you the chance to gauge interest in your research prior to making a formal submission, by allowing you to complete a Presubmission Inquiry.
+What makes this journal potentially a good fit for high school juniors and seniors is that there is a wide variety of categories that you can participate in.
+If formal research training intimidates you, you can complete submissions like a Letter to the Editor or even submit images that showcase concepts in clinical medicine.
+Further, NEJM gives you the chance to gauge interest in your research prior to making a formal submission by allowing you to complete a Presubmission Inquiry.

 2. Brown Journal of Medical Humanities

-This new, undergraduate-run publication looks to emphasize the interdisciplinary nature of medicine and illness, which can include topics such as bioethics, medical anthropology, history of medicine, and medical storytelling.
+Run by undergraduate students, this new publication emphasizes the interdisciplinary nature of medicine and illness, including topics such as bioethics, medical anthropology, history of medicine, and medical storytelling.
 This journal does a great job of encouraging submissions in topics beyond just original medicine research and for patients and physicians alike to share their unique experiences related to medicine.
-There is also a lot of opportunity for literary creativity, given that the Brown Journal of Medical Humanities is one of the few STEM journals we’ve seen that allows for written fiction submissions.
+For prospective students and those just starting research training, there is also a lot of opportunity for literary creativity, given that the Brown Journal of Medical Humanities is one of the few STEM journals we’ve seen that allows for written fiction submissions.

 3. Cambridge Medicine Journal

-This student-run, peer-reviewed, open-access journal welcomes all submissions by students and has an editorial board composed of college students from around the world but primarily in the UK.
+This student-run, peer-reviewed, open-access journal welcomes all submissions from a research project by a graduate student to a pre-college program paper by a high school junior.
+Based in the UK, it has an editorial board composed of college students from around the world.
 As far as the submission timeline goes, initial screening usually occurs within a few days, after which the editors will provide constructive feedback.
 The journal website mentions that the acceptance rate for articles averages around 50% and that in many cases the journal will invite authors to resubmit their articles.
 The Cambridge Medicine Journal is a great option as it emphasizes feedback for all authors and isn’t overly exclusive.
 Do keep in mind however that submissions must use Vancouver style citation format.
 For more on citation and bibliographies, check out our complete guide to citing sources for research.

 4. Harvard Medical School Review